idibau/cs2bim/README.md

 |38|ifc.feature_classes.<em>FeatureClassKeyX</em>.groups.<em>IfcGroupKeyX</em>.attributes.<em>ListElementX</em>.attribute|str|?|"Name"|
 |39|ifc.feature_classes.<em>FeatureClassKeyX</em>.groups.<em>IfcGroupKeyX</em>.attributes.<em>ListElementX</em>.value|str|?|"Group"|

+- [ ] don't use ? if no value list is defined
+- [ ] what's up with the TODO?
+- [ ] how to read 0.0 - 1-0 ? is that supposed to be '0.0 - 1.0'?
+- [ ] are the Types the ifc enumerations?

 ## Types
 Some parameters can only be configured with predefined values (types), because these values are referenced in the code.
 To guarantee a proper configuration and execution of the code, these predefined values (types) are defined as constants in different modules/classes in the python code.